YottaDB/YDBDoc/MessageRecovery/errors.rst

 Run Time Error: This indicates that at least one call-in invocation happened in between when the TP transaction started (either through a ydb_tp_s() call in C or a TSTART command in M) and when the corresponding transaction rollback is attempted (through a TROLLBACK command in M).

-Action: If a TP transaction is started using SimpleAPI, and the user function driven by ydb_tp_s() does a call-in invocation, care should be taken to ensure the call-in code does not do a TROLLBACK.
+Action: If a TP transaction is started using SimpleAPI, and the user function driven by ydb_tp_s() does a call-in invocation, care should be taken to ensure that the call-in code does not do a TROLLBACK.

 -------------
 CANTBITMAP